Buddha-subedi/Microwave_Precipitation_Retrievals_from_TLP-R2S/README.md

 }

 # Train with the new data (booster here is the final model that is first trained on coarse
-# resolution information from ERA5 and then finetuned on fine resolution satellite information)
+# resolution information from ERA5 and then fine-tuned on fine resolution satellite information)
 booster = xgb.train(
     params,
     dtrain_cpr,